 - Someone the patient knows of, or

 - If there are legal or safeguarding responsibilities, such as the need to avoid ‘tipping off’.

 All healthcare professionals including Psychiatrists, GPs, Nurses and Clinical Psychologists are under similar obligations.
 And it makes sense in as much as if there is a real risk then it is in both the patient’s, the child’s and society’s best interest that the risk is managed.

 Whenever a disclosure needs to be made, the psychologist will obtain informed consent from their patients.
 They will explain why they need to make a disclosure and to whom.
-This is often a relief to patients rather than stress as it usually results in additional support being offered to them.
+This is often a relief to patients rather than stress.
+When this happens, the patient tends to get more help and also realise that there is no blame or shame about needing help as a new mother.
 If consent cannot be or is not obtained, the Clinical Psychologist will let the patient know what has been said and to whom as soon as possible.